GLP-1 Pipeline 2026: Obesity Drug Timeline

 What CagriSema Catalysts Are Expected in 2026?

 CagriSema (cagrilintide + semaglutide) is the closest obesity drug to an FDA decision in 2026.
-Novo Nordisk filed the NDA in December 2025, placing the expected PDUFA date around October 2026.
-This is the single highest-impact regulatory catalyst of the year.
-For the current status of every pending submission, see our obesity drug approval tracker for 2026.
+Novo Nordisk filed the NDA in December 2025 and the FDA has accepted the submission, with review tracking through 2026.
+The FDA has not publicly confirmed a PDUFA date as of May 25, 2026, and no FDA advisory committee meeting has been scheduled.
+Third-party trackers commonly assume a late-2026 decision window.
+For the dedicated answer-style page, see CagriSema FDA approval status; for every pending submission, the obesity drug approval tracker for 2026.

 Beyond the FDA decision, the REDEFINE 6 trial (adolescent population, ages 12–17) is expected to read out in 2026.
 Positive adolescent data would expand the potential prescribing label significantly.
-Novo Nordisk has also disclosed plans for cardiovascular outcomes data from the REDEFINE program, though the timeline for those results extends beyond 2026.
+Novo Nordisk has also disclosed plans for a high-dose CagriSema Phase 3b program starting in H2 2026 and longer-term cardiovascular outcomes data from the REDEFINE program, though those CVOT results extend beyond 2026.

 What Retatrutide Data Is Coming in 2026?

 Retatrutide is Eli Lilly’s triple agonist (GLP-1, GIP, and glucagon receptor agonist) and the most potent weight-loss drug in Phase 3 development.
-The TRIUMPH-4 trial reported topline results in August 2025 showing 28.7% mean body weight reduction at 68 weeks — the highest figure ever reported in a Phase 3 obesity trial.
+The TRIUMPH-4 trial reported topline results on December 11, 2025 showing 28.7% mean body weight reduction at 68 weeks — the highest figure ever reported in a Phase 3 obesity trial.
 For a mechanistic deep dive, see our explainer on the triple agonist GIP, GLP-1, and glucagon pathway.

 What Is Next for Foundayo (Orforglipron) in 2026?

 Orforglipron is no longer a future-approval story in obesity.
 Lilly’s oral non-peptide GLP-1 was FDA approved as Foundayo on April 1, 2026, making it the first oral GLP-1 for obesity that can be taken at any time of day without food or water restrictions.
-That changes the job of this page: the relevant 2026 events are now launch execution, broader access, and the next data packages that could support expansion.
+The 2026 calendar for Foundayo is now about launch execution, the type 2 diabetes label, and ex-U.S. expansion.

 Foundayo’s competitive case still rests on convenience: it is a once-daily pill with no food or water dosing restrictions, unlike the Wegovy pill, which requires fasting conditions.
 That means the 2026 calendar is really a launch-comparison timeline between two approved oral GLP-1 products plus the next investigational oral entrants.